Brandeis International Business School

-Brandeis International Business School is part of Brandeis University, located in Waltham, Massachusetts.
-Brandeis International Business School offers graduate and undergraduate degree programs in business, finance and economics, with over 3,000 alumni in over 100 countries.
-By teaching rigorous business, finance and economics, connecting students to best practices and immersing them in international experiences, Brandeis International Business School prepares exceptional individuals from around the globe to become principled professionals in companies and public institutions worldwide.
+Brandeis School of Business and Economics is part of Brandeis University, located in Waltham, Massachusetts.
+Brandeis School of Business and Economics offers graduate and undergraduate degree programs in business, finance and economics, with over 3,000 alumni in over 100 countries.
 Peter Petri founded the school, and Bruce R. Magid served as dean of the school from 2007 to 2016, with Peter Petri serving as interim dean from 2016 to 2018.
-Kathryn Graddy was appointed dean in 2018.
+Kathryn Graddy was appointed dean in 2018 then Linda T.M.
+Bui became dean in 2025 as they began to move away from their international approach to curiculum construction.

 History

-Brandeis University, the parent institution of Brandeis International Business School, was founded in 1948.
-Brandeis International Business School was first established as the Graduate School of International Economics and Finance (GSIEF), reflecting increased student enrollment in economics and finance courses, and the creation of the PhD in International Economics and Finance in 1994.
+Brandeis University, the parent institution of the Brandeis School of Business and Economics, was founded in 1948.
+Brandeis School of Business and Economics was first established as the Graduate School of International Economics and Finance (GSIEF), reflecting increased student enrollment in economics and finance courses, and the creation of the PhD in International Economics and Finance in 1994.
 In 1998, the MBA and Master of Science in Finance (MSF) programs were added, broadening the scope of the school's teaching and research.

-The school was renamed Brandeis International Business School in 2003 to reflect this broader expertise and the increasing focus on international and global business.
-In 2010, Brandeis University introduced a business major and minor, through which undergraduates are able to take graduate classes in management and international finance at Brandeis International Business School.
-In 2017, the school introduced an Accelerated Master's program in economics and finance.
+The school was renamed Brandeis International Business School in 2003.
+In the summer of 2025, Brandeis International Business School was renamed the School of Business and Economics.

 Academics

-The school focuses on teaching rigorous business, finance and economics, and connecting students to real-world examples and industry practices to immerse them in the fields they wish to work in after graduation.
-Courses are taught by faculty who bring a blend of academic rigor and practitioner expertise, given students a wide palette of experience to learn from as they explore careers across companies, cultures and countries.